-The aims of the policy are to ensure that assessment is:
+The aims of the policy are to ensure that assessment:

-- Integral to high quality teaching which is supported and informed by rigorous formative assessment. - Tailored to reduce workload, costs and increase time for teaching and learning. - Clear and reliable information for teachers, students and parents. - Supporting informative and productive conversations with students and parents. - Closely linked to improving the quality of learning and informing lesson planning. - Ensuring rigorous formal assessment and moderation of all year groups to ensure all are best prepared for the linear examinations.
+- Is integral to high quality teaching which is supported and informed by rigorous formative assessment. - Is tailored to reduce workload, costs and increase time for teaching and learning. - Provides clear and reliable information for teachers, students and parents. - Supports informative and productive conversations with students and parents. - Is rigorous and consistent across all departments